 - How parents and caregivers can determine if toddlers are having side effects

-- Booster recommendation for children under 18
+- Booster recommendation for children under age 18

 - Where and when to get vaccinated